matkoniecz/osm_bot_abstraction_layer/README.md

 This projects contains code expected to be reusable between OSM bots.

-Parts built upon [osmapi](https://github.com/metaodi/osmapi) and provide additional abstraction layer.
+Parts built upon [osmapi](https://github.com/metaodi/osmapi) and provide an additional abstraction layer.
 This part was initial and was source of the project name.

 It also provides some python code generally useful for bots editing OSM database.